jiz322/TouchGenshin-MacM/README.md

 python main.py
 ```

+In System Settings, allow the Terminal on Accessibility and Input Monitoring.
+If aim assistant is on, also allow Screen Recording.

 ## Configuration

 You can adjust the behavior and functionality of this software by modifying the provided configuration files: `position_adjustment.ini`, `functionalities.ini`, and `keyboard_config.ini`.